-The ECTA Center is partnering with the DaSy Center, Ann and Rud Turnbull, and invited guests to facilitate an interactive 4-part webinar series aimed at supporting early intervention (EI) and early childhood special education (ECSE) systems leaders with building capacity in personnel and families to develop trusting partnerships.
+The ECTA Center is partnering with the DaSy Center, Ann and Rud Turnbull, and invited guests to facilitate an interactive 4-part web broadcast series aimed at supporting early intervention (EI) and early childhood special education (ECSE) systems leaders with building capacity in personnel and families to develop trusting partnerships.
 These partnerships in a child’s early years lay the foundation for achieving the long-term intended outcomes for children/students with developmental delays and disabilities articulated in the Individuals with Disabilities Education Act (IDEA).
-Throughout the series, we will have discussions of the role that data play in strengthening family-professional partnerships.
+Throughout the series, we will host discussions of the role that data play in strengthening family-professional partnerships.
 Suggestions and resources for designing personnel and family development activities to support partnerships will also be shared.

-This webinar series is unique in addressing the knowledge-building and technical assistance needs of both practitioners and families.
+This series is unique in addressing the knowledge-building and technical assistance needs of both practitioners and families.
 The webinars are intended for:

 Subsequent webinars will be held on a monthly basis through June 2017.
 Stay tuned for specific dates and details!